Purchases made through links earn us a small commission, at no extra cost to you.

-As we walked around Old Havana, I couldn’t help but look across the channel and wonder- “What is that giant stone wall?”
+As we walked around during our 3 days in Havana, I couldn’t help but look across the channel and wonder- “What is that giant stone wall?”
 It seemed like it went on forever, spanning almost the entire hill.

-History of Fortaleza de San Carlos de la Cabaña
+Fortaleza de San Carlos de la Cabaña- History and Construction

-Construction on La Cabaña began in 1763 under orders from Spanish King Carlos III.
-About 4,000 men, including Mexican and Indian prisoners from the Yucatan peninsula, laboured on the project.
+Under orders from Spanish King Carlos III, construction on La Cabaña started in November 1763.
+About 4,000 men, including Mexican and Indian prisoners, laboured on the project.

 By the time La Cabaña was completed in 1774, it had cost Spain 14 million pesos.
 When King Carlos was informed of the expense, legend holds that he asked for a spyglass and claimed, “Such an expensive construction should be visible from Madrid.”